 - Gently pet and stroke your cat while using grooming tools to create a soothing connection.

-4. Handling and Touching:
+4. Handling and Touching

 - Regularly handle your cat’s paws, ears, and other body parts to accustom them to touch.